 Written by Jenieen van den Heever

-Digital Operations Manager of Ker & Downey® Africa, Jenieen van den Heever, shares one of her ultimate bucket list experiences in Botswana – visiting one of the largest salt pans on earth, Makgadikgadi Salt Pan with Natural Selection.
+Head of Group Technology and Data at Ker & Downey® Africa, Jenieen van den Heever, shares one of her ultimate bucket list experiences in Botswana – visiting one of the largest salt pans on earth, Makgadikgadi Salt Pan with Natural Selection.

 Want to plan a trip to Makgadikgadi Pans National Park in Botswana?
-Get in touch with Jenieen.
+Get in touch.

 Makgadikgadi Game Reserve is one of the top 5 reserves to visit in Botswana.
 Depending on the season, the reserve transforms from a salt-baked landscape to flooded pans alive with wildlife.